oroinc/documentation/user/back-office/system/user-management/organizations/create.rst

 3. In the **General** section, provide the following details:

    * **Status** --- The current status of the organization (active or inactive).
+   * **Organization Type** --- An :ref:`organization type <user-management-organization-types>` is a set of predefined :ref:`restrictions and limitations provided by a developer <dev-organization-types>`.
+By default, all organizations are assigned to the **General** organization type, which means that an organization is allowed access to all functionality without any restrictions or limitations.
+This field is only available in the Enterprise edition and when there is at least one organization type in the application.
    * **Name** --- The name used to refer to the organization on the interface.
    * **Description** --- Short description of the organization record.